nexendrie/nexendrie/INSTALL.md

 ```

 You will need to install a few PHP extensions: calendar, intl, xml and mysqli.

+FrankenPHP supports early hints.
+If you want to use this features, just enable it in System Settings.
+Keep in mind that changes in relevant files are not taken into account once they were preloaded.

 During development, you can use the hot reloading feature.
 For that you need to configure the server first.
 Example configuration follows, consult the [official documentation](https://frankenphp.dev/docs/hot-reload/) for details.